its-mr-monday/its-mr-monday/README.md

 Here are some notable tools I've created:

-- **Hexio Command and Control Framework**: A closed-source framework that enables users to generate payloads for Windows and Linux, add custom modules, and utilize HexioScripts and HexioExploits for infection.
-Supports a wide array of protocols, including HTTP and SMB.
+- **Hexio Command and Control Framework**: A closed-source framework that enables users to generate payloads for Windows, Linux, macOS and iOS, add custom modules, and utilize HexioScripts and HexioExploits for infection.
+Supports a wide array of protocols, including HTTP(S), P2P SMB, P2P TCP and user defined ExternalC2 transports.

 - **sRDI-CPP**: A C++ implementation of the sRDI generator, it allows users to generate PIE shellcode from native Windows DLL's, the tool may be compiled to target Win32, Win64 and Linux